U.S. to put SAC hedge fund out of business over insider trading

 Cohen's fund, which once employed more than 900 people with offices on three continents, will no longer manage money for outside investors including pensions, endowments and wealthy individuals, according to the settlement.

-In a statement Monday afternoon, SAC said the firm was taking "responsibility for the handful of men who pleaded guilty" to insider trading while working at the hedge fund, but that SAC had "never encouraged, promoted or tolerated insider trading."
+Jonathan Gasthalter, a spokesman for SAC Capital, said the firm is taking "responsibility for the handful of men who pleaded guilty" to insider trading while working at the hedge fund.
+But he added the firm has "never encouraged, promoted or tolerated insider trading."

-Two sources familiar with the situation said that SAC's lack of contrition in its initial public statement contrasted so much with its admission of guilt that prosecutors demanded a change.

-A statement issued later Monday said the people who had committed insider trading violations "do not represent the 3,000 honest men and women who have worked at the firm during the past 21 years."

 April Brooks, special agent in charge of the Federal Bureau of Investigation's New York field office, said the case is a warning to those on Wall Street who aspire to the creed that unfettered "greed is good," as famously espoused by the character Gordon Gekko in the movie "Wall Street."